nickserv/danamccurdy.com/_posts/2018-01-14--i-the-witness.md

 a chain of thoughts
 I have thought about myself.

-It is the story strung together from thought after thought, until this train of thought seems to solidify
+It is a story strung together
+from thought after thought,
+until this train of thought
+seems to solidify